• Menu

 1. Book Early — Especially in Peak Season

-Tours fill up fast during summer (December to February), school holidays, and long weekends.
-If you’re traveling in high season, try to book at least 1–2 weeks in advance — longer if you’re eyeing a specific date.
+Spots on Doubtful Sound cruises from Queenstown can fill up quickly, especially during summer (December to February), New Zealand school holidays, and long weekends.
+To avoid missing out, try to book your tour at least 1–2 weeks in advance — longer if you have a fixed date in mind.

 2. Choose a Window Seat on the Coach